I Love L.A.

 "I Love L.A." is a song by the American singer Randy Newman.
 It was originally released on his 1983 album Trouble in Paradise.
-The song is about Los Angeles, California, and its hook is its title, repeated, each time followed by an enthusiastic crowd cheering, "We love it!"
+The song is about Los Angeles, California, Newman's hometown.
+Its hook is its title, repeated, each time followed by an enthusiastic crowd cheering, "We love it!"
 The video for the song shows Newman and model Laura Howard driving around Los Angeles in a convertible.